MoOx/phenomic/docs/content/docs/usage/gh-pages.md

 ---
-title: Automatic deployment on GitHub Pages
+title: Automatic deployment of your Phenomic project with GitHub Pages
 ---

 **If you want to deploy to a custom domain, be sure to use the ``phenomic.CNAME`` option in your